Orochinarakoko/Potential-Airflow-Past-a-Cylinder/README.md

 # Potential-Airflow-Past-a-Cylinder
-This python script uses matplotlib to demonstrate how potential airflow passes past a cylinder.
+This python script uses matplotlib to demonstrate how potential uniform airflow passes a cylinder.
+# How it works
+The script models the cylinder as a doublet, and turns the surrounding space in to a grid.
+At each point in the grid, the script calculates the gradient of fluid potential due to the doublet using the partial derivatives of the fluid potential equations in the x and y directions.
+These are the x and y components of fluid velocity at each point in the grid.
+These values are then superposed / added to the constant velocity of the uniform airflow, and matplotlib then plots the vector field.
+The speed of each point is calcuated using pythagoras's theorem, and this is then used to colour each vector based on airspeed.
+This allows the points of stagnation at 0 and pi radians to be seen.